Refugee and Immigrant Center for Education and Legal Services

-Headquartered in Texas and with national reach, RAICES, a 501(c)(3) non-profit organization formally known as the Refugee and Immigrant Center for Education and Legal Services, promotes migrant justice by providing legal services, social services case management, and rights advocacy for immigrant, refugee, and asylum-seeking people and families.
+RAICES, a 501(c)(3) non-profit organization formally known as the Refugee and Immigrant Center for Education and Legal Services, promotes what they describe as "migrant justice" by providing legal services, social services case management, and rights advocacy for immigrant, refugee, and asylum-seeking people and families.
+It is headquartered in Texas, United States, and operates nationwide.

-RAICES is currently the largest immigration legal services agency in Texas.
+As of 2018, RAICES wabes said to the largest immigration legal services agency in Texas.

 History

-RAICES was founded in 1986 during the Sanctuary Movement as a response to immigration policies that created impossible legal barriers for Central American refugees to seek protection in the U.S.
+RAICES was founded in 1986 during the Sanctuary Movement as a response to immigration policies that created impossible legal barriers for Central American refugees to seek protection in the US.

 In June 2018, publicity regarding the Trump administration's family separation policy led to the creation of an Internet campaign to collect funds for RAICES.

 A Facebook user in California created a fundraiser for RAICES called "Reunite an immigrant parent with their child."
-Raising over $20 million, the fundraiser was created in response to a "zero tolerance" immigration policy implemented in April 2018 by United States Attorney General Jeff Sessions, which requires United States Border Patrol agents to detain for criminal prosecution all adult immigrants suspected of crossing the border illegally, which requires separating children from their incarcerated parent(s).
+Raising over $20 million, the fundraiser was created in response to a "zero tolerance" immigration policy implemented in April 2018 by United States Attorney General Jeff Sessions, which requires United States Border Patrol agents to detain for criminal prosecution all adult immigrants suspected of crossing the border illegally, which often requires separating children from their incarcerated parent(s).

-In 2018, the organization refused a $250,000 donation from Salesforce because the company had contracts with the U.S. Customs and Border Protection.
-Executive Director Jonathan Ryan wrote in an email to Salesforce, "Pledging us a small portion of the money you make from [CBP] contracts will not distract us from your continuing support of this agency.
-We will not be a beneficiary of your effort to buy your way out of ethical responsibility."
+In 2018, RAICES refused a $250,000 donation from the company Salesforce unless the company ended all contracts with the US Customs and Border Protection.
+Salesforce declined to end their relationship with US Customs, and issued a statement saying the company did not support separating migrant families.
+Salesforce offered to donate $1 million to help families who were separated.